Cyp9715/DeleteNewline/README.md

 Text with Newline removed is located on your 'clipboard'.
 You can check it by using the Win + V key or Ctrl + V key.

 Additionally supports the Delete Newline regular expression.
-Users can use a combination of regular expressions and the keybind option to instantly extract transformed strings conveniently.
+Users can conveniently extract the converted string using a combination of regular expressions and keybind options.

 ## Download